AdaptableTools/ab-website/src/pages/index.md

       Group CIO, Investment House
   - text: >-
-      A great tool that is packed with cutting-edge functionality:  Adds real value to the software we deliver to our clients
+      A great tool packed with cutting-edge functionality:  Adds real value to the software for our clients

       CIO, Global Software House